AndrusAsumets/supershy-client/README.md

 Supershy is a DIY SSH tunnel proxy with a rotating exit node.

-During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Digital Ocean and/or Hetzner containing nothing else but a simple Tinyproxy proxy daemon.
+During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Digital Ocean, Hetzner and/or Vultr containing nothing else but a simple Tinyproxy proxy daemon.
 Next up, it creates a SSH tunnel from your machine to the First Node.
 If you then change your browser's (or any other app or a system which has basic support for proxying) proxy